-To encourage the development of affordable housing and to accommodate the City's remaining RHNA of 1,268 units, including 189 lower-income units, the City will establish a Mixed Use Overlay that allows 35 dwelling units per acre that will be applied to select Housing Opportunity Sites to facilitate higher density residential uses.
+To encourage the development of affordable housing and to accommodate the City's remaining RHNA of 1,224 units, including 311 lower-income units, the City will establish a Mixed Use Overlay that allows 35 dwelling units per acre and amend SP5 to allow residential development to selected Housing Opportunity Sites to facilitate higher density residential uses.
 To ensure the City meets the minimum RHNA, HCD recommends a 20 percent buffer to account for the "No Net Loss" requirement as mandated by SB 166.
 This is to ensure that there would be a backup if various constraining factors prevent development from occurring on one or more sites.
-The City has determined a 25 percent buffer is appropriate for San Fernando, which would allow for 1,268 new possible units.
+The City has determined a 15 percent buffer is appropriate for San Fernando, which would allow for 1,224 new possible units.
 Some of the Housing Opportunity Sites would require rezoning to allow for residential development that meets the remaining RHNA.

-While this IS-MND analyzes the potential growth associated with implementation Housing Element and Safety Element Update (up to 1,795 residential units consistent with the RHNA allocation), it is important to note that the environmental impacts related rezoning the Housing Opportunity Sites rezoning will be assessed at the time the rezoning occurs.
+While this IS-MND analyzes the potential growth associated with implementation of the Housing Element and Safety Element Update (up to 1,795 residential units consistent with the RHNA allocation), it is important to note that the environmental impacts related rezoning of the Housing Opportunity Sites will be assessed at the time the rezoning occurs.
 Some Housing Opportunity Sites are currently zoned to accommodate residential units at the density needed to meet RHNA and would not result in changes compared to what is currently allowed under the General Plan and the City's Zoning Code.
-They would not require further environmental review under CEQA as the potential changes to the environment have already been contemplated in previous discretionary approvals.
-Nevertheless, for this IS-MND, the programmatic CEQA analysis considers the potential increase of

-1,268 units in San Fernando.
+They would not require further environmental review under CEQA as the potential changes to the environment have already been contemplated in the General Plan.
+Nevertheless, for this IS-MND, the programmatic CEQA analysis considers the potential increase of 1,224 units in San Fernando.
 Finally, specific projects are not known at this time and it would, therefore, be speculative to assume certain characteristics of any given development.
 During the permitting process, it may be the case that projects would require additional discretionary approval and possibly additional project-level CEQA review, if impacts are determined by the City to be greater than the findings indicated in this IS-MND.